tpryan/brackets-phonegapbuild/README.md

 Things that we will have to figure out:

-* Granting read/write access to PhoneGap Build through Brackets
-* Maintaining read/write access to PhoneGap Build through Brackets
+* Getting files up to PhoneGap Build
+* Associating Folders with PGB Projects

 TODO's

 * Create local storage for:
-    * token
     * file location to project link
 * Figure out how to handle online/offline
 * Figure out how to upload files from Brackets to PhoneGap Build.